FIRST NAME

 Census Mortality Schedules Online

-Ancestry's Mortality Schedules Database presently includes some records for various years and counties from these states...
+Ancestry's Mortality Schedules Database includes some records for various years and counties from these states...

-Arizona, Arkansas, California (2 counties), Colorado, District of Columbia, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Utah Territory, Vermont, Virginia, Washington Territory and Wisconsin.
+Alabama, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Utah Territory, Vermont, Virginia (includes West Virginia for 1850 and 1860), Washington Territory and Wisconsin.
+Coverage varies by state and census year.
+Some counties may not be included.
+New York has a separate database.
+See...

-For information on US Federal Census Records see...
-Census Records - Online Tips, Indexes and Clues 1790-1930
+For information about U.S. federal decennial (every ten years) census records see...
+Census Records - Online Tips, Indexes and Clues 1790-1940

 Online Death Indexes & Records